The David Family Foundation

 • Modest Operational Scale: Despite significant annual grant-making (£677,781 in 2024), the foundation operates without staff and with very low reserves, suggesting pass-through funding model

-• Relationship-Based: The small trustee board and private nature suggest grant-making may be relationship-based or by invitation
+• Relationship-Based: The small trustee board and limited public information suggest grant-making may be relationship-based

 • Limited Transparency: Minimal public information available means expectations should be managed accordingly